AlexanderParker/clacks/README.md

 ![Message Flow Illustration](https://raw.githubusercontent.com/AlexanderParker/clacks/main/assets/docs-msg-illustration.png)

-The system utilises three basic concepts to achieve this outcome:
+The system utilises two basic concepts to achieve this outcome:

 1. Peers (aka Towers) send messages to each other from their queue.
 After the message is sent, it is deleted.
-2. When a peer recieves a message, the message is added to the peers queue.
+2. When a peer recieves a message, the message is added to the peers queue, and the process repeats indefinitely.
-3. Messages only exist in volatile memory of a random peer, or are in transit.

 The total data held within the network for any given second is a function of the average network latency between all peers multiplied by the number of messages sent per second (across all peers), plus the contents of the queues of each peer.